Rugal/rugal.github.com/_posts/2015/2015-04-26-apply-and-map-in-clojure.md

 (def data  [[1,2,3],[1,3,4],[1,5,6]])
 {%endhighlight%}

-The famous function `map` means to call function provided to each elements in collections once at a time.
+The famous function `map` means to call function provided to each element in collection once at a time.
 {%highlight clojure%}
 (map println data)